Most interesting landmarks of Saint Helena

 Saint Helena is a part of the British Overseas Territory – area under the jurisdiction of the United Kingdom.
 This island is located in the Atlantic Ocean and is one of most remote islands in the world.

-This small island has amazing array of landmarks – well preserved historical town and fortress, unique forest with unique plants, desert with unique, giant insects.
-In Saint Helena was the last home for one of the most famous personalities in the world history – Napoleon.
+This small island has an amazing array of landmarks – well preserved historical town and fortress, unique forest with unique plants, desert with unique, giant insects.
+In Saint Helena was the last home for one of the most famous personalities in world history – Napoleon.

-Below are listed the most amazing natural and man made landmarks of Saint Helena.
+Below are listed the most amazing natural and man-made landmarks of Saint Helena.